mhcrnl/ogcalc/doc/ogcalc.rst

    og_result->set_text("");
    pg_entry->grab_focus();

-\noindent class member functions are used to reset and clear the widgets as in previous examples.
+class member functions are used to reset and clear the widgets as in previous examples.

 :file:`ogcalc-main.cc`
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This file contains a very simple \function{main} function.
+This file contains a very simple :cpp:func:`main` function.

 .. code-block:: c++